dzuqe/fluence_meme/quest.md

 5. Fluence's main beliefs are

 - To implement a hybrid model of decentralization where oracles run on servers to feed on chain smart contracts data and with an identity protocol (ie Fluence) the two are married into one and all applications are presented by a facade.
-- To disrupt traditional platforms with a new open and decentralized runtime where you can host applications such as oracles and all these are managed internally by a registry that has licensing and pricing information. [correct]
+- To disrupt traditional cloud platforms with a new open and decentralized runtime where you can host applications such as oracles, databases and random number generators.
+Existing web2 cloud code can be ported to Fluence. [correct]
-- To port all existing web2 cloud applications into a new web3 open and decentralized platform considering the execution environments of web2 cloud is similar to Fluence.
+- To rival against existing JavaScript web frameworks like React and svelte.